Water Tower Warning Lights:

 system pressure.
 This is a boil order situation when the pressure goes

-below 20 pounds per square inch.
+below 20 pounds per square inch in the primary system lines (not as measured in the home service lines).
 This can result from one of two

 Leak.
 If a pipe in the distribution system is broken, low or no

 pressure is possible.
 There is nothing the homeowner can do other than